Sotigui Kouyaté: Biography

-Through testimonies by Peter Brook, Jean-Claude Carriere, Jean-Pierre Guigane and Sotigui Kouyate himself, Sotigui Kouyate: a Modern Griot dresses the portrait of one of Africa's greatest actor now based in Paris.
-From Africa to Europe, the film unveils the multiple facets of Sotigui Kouyate, actor, musician and modern griot.
-Winner ACCT award at the Amiens Film Festival, 1996.
+The 1995 documentary Sotigui Kouyate: a Modern Griot profiles the life and career of the Paris-based African actor and musician.
+Through interviews by Peter Brook, Jean-Claude Carriere, Jean-Pierre Guigane and Sotigui Kouyate himself, the film details his work across Africa and Europe as an actor, musician and modern griot.
+The documentary won an ACCT award at the Amiens Film Festival, 1996.